davidmfoley/isolate-react/docusaurus/docs/main.md

 ---
 id: main
-title: Overview
+title: isolate-react
+slug: /
 ---

-## Test-drive react components and hooks

-isolate-react is the missing tool for test-driving your react components.
+## The missing tool for test-driving react hooks and components

-* zero dependencies
-* no DOM emulator required
+* No DOM emulator required
-* supports any test runner
+* Supports any test runner
+* Zero dependencies
+* Simple-to-use
+* Guaranteed faster than other react testing tools, or your money back

 ## Examples/TLDR

-### Testing a component with isolateComponent:
+### Test a component:

 ```typescript
 // the component we want to test